Kruger Rock wildfire in Colorado poses "immediate and imminent danger," threatening homes and businesses

 "Evacuate the area immediately and as quickly as possible," the sheriff's office said.
 "Do not delay leaving to gather belongings or make efforts to protect your home or business.
 Evacuating immediately not only supports your safety but also allows emergency crews better access to the area."

 The fast-spreading fire is just 90 minutes away from Denver and is located at the eastern entrance to Rocky Mountain National Park.
-The flame was reported just before 7 a.m. local time and none of it is contained at this point.
+The flame was reported just before 7 a.m. local time.
+The flames were 15% contained as of Tuesday evening.

 The sheriff's office said structures in the area are threatened, but no damage has been reported as of Tuesday morning.
 Larimer County Sheriff Justin Smith told CBS Denver there is concern the flames will reach U.S. Highway 36, which has since been closed from the eastern part of Estes Park to the western edge of Lyons.